Logo for Curlious Manchester Terriers, an illustrated black and tan manchester within an orange circle, surrounded with green evergreen trees

 Are you looking for puppies?

-For a more in-depth history, please visit the Canadian Manchester Terrier Club or the American Manchester Terrier Club.
-Also, check out the recommended health clearances with the OFA through their CHIC program.
+For a more in-depth history of the Manchester Terrier, please visit the Canadian Manchester Terrier Club or the American Manchester Terrier Club.
+While Manchesters are a healthy breed, responsible breeders still screen their dogs for health issues that can appear in the breed.
+Learn more about the recommended health clearances with the OFA through their CHIC program.

 Manchesters often get confused with other breeds when out in public; people ask if they are Miniature Pinschers (Min Pins) or a puppy Doberman.
 While Manchesters were influential in the creation of the Doberman breed, they have very little (if any) common ancestry with the Min Pin, despite their appearance.